Market and Economics

 Conclusion

 The intersection of copyright law, technology, and library economics presents a complex and evolving landscape for libraries in the digital age.
 Copyright laws were originally designed to incentivize creation and protect intellectual property.
 Today, they play a central role in shaping library budgets and the management of electronic resources.
 This is made plain as libraries shift from owing physical collections to licensing electronic resources.
 The First Sale Doctrine, which historically enabled libraries to lend physical books, does not apply to digital works in the same way.
-This was confirmed by the recent court battle between the Internet Archive and various publishers.
+This was confirmed by the recent court battle between the Internet Archive and several publishers.
 The implication places significant constraints on libraries' abilities to offer digital content.

 As libraries face the challenge of renting rather than owning ebooks and ejournals, budget constraints grow more severe.
 The impact of these constraints is felt not only in public libraries but also in academic institutions, where the need to access high-cost scholarly journals competes with limited financial resources.
 The trend towards Gold Open Access offers some potential for greater access to research.
 However, the rising publication costs for authors and grant funders may strain research funding and complicate the landscape further.
 That is, while it may reduce the financial burden on libraries, the burden is still on taxpayers in the end.